maximilianspiess/Box-Sizing-Tool/README.md

 # Box-Sizing-Tool

 ## Goal
 To develop an Arduino based “box-sizing-tool”, that allows packages to be placed on a surface and reads back their weight, width, length and height.

+## How to use it and makes changes
+If you want to just use the tool, connect it to power and make sure the scale is connected, otherwise it won't initialize.
+Don't place anything on the scale, or it will be tared wrong.
+Then wait for the logos to show, and place a package on the loading surface.
+The live values will be shown on the onboard screen.
+If you want to make changes, you will need the `main.cpp` file and all the Arduino libraries listed below, as well as the actual frame.
+I recommend using PlatformIO on VSCode.
+Just run the `main.cpp` file like a normal Arduino file and flash it to the board as usual.

 ## Components
 1x Metal frame